LePandaMoostache/Simon-Says-C3PO/README.md

 - If user got correct LED order: Move to next round
 - If user got wrong LED order: Game over, need to reset
 - If user ran our of time: Ran out of time, game over and need to reset
 - Don't forget the timer!
-First round starts with 30 seconds, but the next rounds will be 30 - currentRound!
+First round starts with 30 seconds, but the next rounds will be 30 - currentRound.

 Please head on over to our [Github Wiki](https://github.com/LePandaMoostache/Simon-Says-C3PO/wiki) page for a detailed process/analysis on how we completed our project.